LesleyLai/digital-garden/content/Concepts/truth tree.md

 This heuristics usually result in a shorter tree proof.

 ## Reference
 - Smith, Nicholas J.J.. _Logic : The Laws of Truth_, Princeton University Press, 2012.
-Chapter 7, Chapter 10
+Chapter 7 and Chapter 10

 ## See Also
 - [Tree Proof Generator](https://www.umsu.de/trees/) - An online program to construct tree proofs